WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Method

 \section{Method}

 In this section, we elaborate on the details of our \modelname{}.
-Following WizardLM and PRMs\cite{lightman2023openai-verify-step-by-step}, we propose \REInameF{} (\textbf{\REInameS{}}), which integrates the \EIname{} and reinforced process supervision method to evolve GSM8k and MATH, and fine-tune the pre-trained Llama-2 with the evolved data and reward models.
+Following WizardLM and PRMs~\citep{lightman2023openai-verify-step-by-step}, we propose \REInameF{} (\textbf{\REInameS{}}) method, which integrates the math \EIname{} and reinforced instruction and process supervision to evolve GSM8k and MATH, and fine-tune the pre-trained language models with the evolved data and reward models.